Social Security Disability FAQs

 Browse our Social Security disability FAQs to find answers to your questions or contact our North Carolina SSD attorneys for personalized assistance and counsel regarding your situation.
 We are prepared to offer you the compassionate, dedicated, and zealous representation you need.

 What is Social Security Disability Insurance?

-Social Security Disability Insurance (SSDI) is a federal program designed to provide an income to people who can no longer work due to a disability.
-The program applies to children as well as widows and widowers.
+Social Security Disability Insurance (SSDI) is a federal program designed to provide income to people who can no longer work due to a disability.
+The program applies to children, as well as widows and widowers.

 To qualify for SSDI you must meet the following criteria:

 - You have a physical or mental condition that prevents you from being able to work

 - Your condition lasted/is expected to last for at least one year or result in death

 - You are under the age of 65 (with exceptions)